Mzwanele Manyi: Zondo Commission findings

 The Zondo Commission, in its first installment of the final report released in January 2022, unequivocally rejected Mzwanele Manyi's defense regarding his actions during his tenure as chief executive officer of the Government Communication and Information System (GCIS).
 The commission determined that Manyi's installation at GCIS represented one of the initial acts of state capture by the Gupta family, highlighting that he "cooperated with the Guptas" and failed to justify the substantial government advertising expenditures directed to The New Age, a newspaper owned by the Gupta family.
-Consequently, Manyi was identified as a "facilitator" of state capture, and GCIS under his leadership was labeled an "enabler" of the corrupt activities linked to the Gupta family's influence over the Zuma administration (Zondo Commission, 2022).
+Consequently, Manyi was identified as a "facilitator" of state capture, and GCIS under his leadership was labeled an "enabler" of the corrupt activities linked to the Gupta family's influence over the Zuma administration.

 In response, Manyi vehemently criticized the commission's conclusions, describing them as "rubbish" and asserting that they were not substantiated by credible evidence.
 He argued that the commission's findings were influenced by his later role as the spokesperson for former President Jacob Zuma, whom he referred to as "the most-hated person" in South Africa.
-Manyi maintained that his real "crime" was his association with Zuma, rather than any misconduct during his time at GCIS, suggesting that the narrative surrounding state capture had been manipulated to unfairly target him (Manyi, 2018–2019; Mail & Guardian, 2022).
+Manyi maintained that his real "crime" was his association with Zuma, rather than any misconduct during his time at GCIS, suggesting that the narrative surrounding state capture had been manipulated to unfairly target him.

-Return to activism: 2013–present
+Post-GCIS (2012–2023)

-Manyi vacated the BMF presidency in October 2012, two months after leaving GCIS; Shell SA's Bonang Mohale was elected unopposed to succeed him.
+Manyi vacated the BMF presidency in October 2012, two months after leaving GCIS; Bonang Mohale was elected unopposed to succeed him.
 However, Manyi remained prominent in several other civil society organisations, in the media, and as prolific Twitter user.
 He also ran his own investment firm, Afrotone.